kwitophurr/kwitophurr.github.io/_posts/2017-07-01-Election-Neural-Net.md

 date: 2017-07-01
 ---
 At this point, you would be forgiven for not wanting to read yet another article about the the Trump-Russia affair.
 But in recent days a few things have come to light, revealing that the scope of Putin's campaign of interference was even broader than previously thought.
+I have long subscribed to the belief that the worst thing about Donald Trump isn't his policies or his character- it's that he was able to get the support of enough Americans to win the Republican nomination, and ultimately the Presidency.
+On some level, I have to make peace with the fact that regardless of whether or not voters were influenced by Russian propaganda, they still made a conscious choice to vote for Trump.
-The new revelations are especially troubling because they imply that the Russians didn't just try to influence votes through a sophisticated propaganda machine, but that the very results of the election are in question.
+However, the new revelations imply that the Russians didn't just attempt to influence voters, but to manipulate voter registrations or even alter votes after they were cast.
-So what are the new revelations?
+Is it possible that America voted against Trump, but the election was stolen?

 On June 6 2017, NSA contractor [Reality Winner](https://www.theatlantic.com/news/archive/2017/06/who-is-reality-winner/529266/) was arrested on suspicion of leaking a top-secret document to The Intercept.
 The document [alleges](https://theintercept.com/2017/06/05/top-secret-nsa-report-details-russian-hacking-effort-days-before-2016-election/) that Russia attempted to spear-phish up to 100 local election officials in up to seven states, with the intention of gaining access to their computer systems.